Bill Gates Gives Brutally Honest Assessment of His Managerial Style in Microsoft's Early Days - NewsBreak

 11 days ago

-As the cofounder of Microsoft ( MSFT ) , billionaire Bill Gates is often looked to as an example of wisdom in business.
+As the cofounder of Microsoft ( MSFT ) - Get Free Report , billionaire Bill Gates is often looked to as an example of wisdom in business.

 But in a new interview with U.K. Prime Minister Rishi Sunak where the two men answer questions made up by an AI, Gates revealed that looking back on his history, he saw some areas where he made mistakes.